swrlab/ard-eventhub/docs/NAMING.md

-# ARD-Eventhub / Naming Conventions
+# ARD Eventhub / Naming Conventions

 Several parts of this service require naming conventions that are followed throughout all parts.